A Few Notes on Lava Photography

 - while on the Big Island, go visit the Volcano National Park, regardless of lava activity; there’s plenty to see in the park and chances are that you will get to see lava, too

-- before you go photograph lava, do your homework: you can see Pele in action and smoking lava fields from the air, from a boat or up close and person, while in the Hawaii Volcano National Park
+- before you go photograph lava, do your homework: you can see Pele in action and smoking lava fields from the air, from a boat, or up close and personal, while in the Hawaii Volcano National Park

 A few things about the Big Island of Hawaii:

-- of the eight Hawaiian islands, Big Island is the closest to continental U.S.
+- of the eight Hawaiian islands, Big Island is the closest to the continental U.S.